caplogic/Mappedbus/README.md

 * IPC between multiple processes by exchanging messages
 * All messages are persisted
 * No single point of failure
-* Support for either object or byte array based messages
+* Support for either object or byte array (raw data) based messages

 ### Getting Started